jonas-eschle/tf-pwa/docs/FAQ.rst

 5.1.3 Try to use small data sample, or simple cases (less final particles).

-5.1.4 Some speical model required large memory (such as interpolation model), try other model.
+5.1.4 Some special models require large memory (such as an interpolation model), try another model.

 5.2 CPU
 -------------------